codio-content/Javascript_Maze-Thinking_logically/.guides/content/Javascript-9d06.md

 ![](.guides/img/blockly-js.png)

 ## Functions
-In Javscript, the 'Create Empty Maze' instruction is represented like this.
+In Javascript, the 'Create Empty Maze' instruction is represented like this.

 ```javascript
 createEmptyMaze()